1. Which Type of Account?

 5. Capital Protection

-The banking crisis of 2007-8 has had a profound effect on people’s confidence in financial institutions.
+The banking crisis of the last decade has had a deep effect on people’s confidence in financial institutions.
 Check your broker’s policies on the following:

 Negative balances What happens if your losses exceed your account funds?
 Some brokers will write-off the debt, while others won’t.
 Check if you’ll be liable to repay if your account goes overdrawn as a result of trading losses.

 Protection of funds Make sure that your broker holds clients’ funds in a segregated bank account.
 If your broker becomes insolvent, the funds cannot then be used to repay the company’s debts.